The gorgeous Ou River Valley: Nong Khiaw, Muang Ngoi, and Muang Khua

 Getting there and around by bus and boat

-Nong Khiaw has good bus connections to/from Luang Prabang (4 hours, several buses every day), and Luang Namtha (7-8 hours, once per day), via Muang Xay / Oudomxay.
+Nong Khiaw has good bus connections to/from Luang Prabang (4 hours, several buses every day), and Luang Namtha (7-8 hours, once per day, stopping en route in Muang Xay / Oudomxay).
 At least once per day, boats make the 1-hour trip from Nong Khiaw to the gorgeous, roadless village of Muang Ngoi.
 And most days a boat will go further, making the full-day trip all the way between Nong Khiaw and Muang Khua which is the gateway to northern Vietnam.
 Nong Khiaw’s boat ticket office on the riverbank has all the information.
-Note that when travelling by boat to or from Muang Khua, you and your luggage will have to change boats a couple of times to get around the Chinese dams on the river.
+Note that when travelling by boat to or from Muang Khua, you and your luggage will have to exit the boat at one point to walk around a dam.

 To get from Luang Prabang to Muang Ngoi in one day, book the shared minivan that picks you up at your hotel in Luang Prabang around 8:30am and arrives at Nong Khiaw bus station around 13:00.
 There you take a tuk tuk across town to the pier, where on most days a boat departs at 2 PM, arriving Muang Ngoi at 3 pm (this boat does not continue on to Muang Khua).
 As of February 2024, I am told that the Khoun Phet guesthouse in Luang Prabang will book this itinerary for 150,000 kip, which is only a few dollars more than booking the bus and boat separately.
 And, Khoun Phet should know on which days there is a 2 PM boat — on some days there is only one boat a day, usually departing Nong Khiaw at 11 AM.
 But if you arrive in Nong Khiaw at 1 PM, and there is no afternoon boat that day, and you have to stay overnight in Nong Khiaw, that’s really no bad thing at all.
 See below for how to spend your time.